 You now have a better understanding of the technologies involved.
 You know what your computer will primarily be used for and you know its specs.
 And you know your budget.
-Now’s the time to check out the huge selection of computer monitors at Best Buy, where you’ll find the perfect monitor for your situation.
+Now’s the time to check out the huge selection of monitors at Best Buy.

 This is really wonderful